Fact: Center Organization can be a nightmare.

 This, my friends, is so not okay.
 I did not go into teaching to become a professional center finding, laminating, cutting MACHINE.
 I thought, “Is this how it’s always going to be?!”

-I started creating extremely targeted and aligned 1st Grade Literacy Centers earlier this year.
+I started creating extremely targeted and aligned 1st and 2nd Grade Literacy Centers earlier this year.
 I made 10 centers each month.
 The first batch of centers wasn’t horrible.
 I made labels for them, added them to individual gallon zip bags, and I thought, “This won’t be so bad.”

 Well…it wasn’t.
 Until I made the next 10 centers for the following month.
 I thought to myself, “This can not be the best way!”

 I made it my goal to find a system in which I could STORE all my center materials and ACCESS them easily as needed.

 And today, I am going to show you exactly how I did that in just 3 easy steps.

 Step 1.
 Get serious about storage

 Getting storage containers was a challenge for me, for two reasons.